matrix-org/matrix-ios-sdk/README.rst

 appId
   This has two purposes: firstly to form the namespace in which your pushkeys exist on a Home Server, which means you should use something unique to your
   application: a reverse-DNS style identifier is strongly recommended.
-It's second purpose is to identify your application to your Push Gateway, such that your Push Gateway knows which private key and certificate to use when talking to the APNS gateway.
+Its second purpose is to identify your application to your Push Gateway, such that your Push Gateway knows which private key and certificate to use when talking to the APNS gateway.
 You should therefore use different app IDs depending on